wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **M:**&ensp;Of course.
 But the idea ‘my body’, as different from other bodies, is not there.
 To me it is ‘*a* body’, not ‘my body’, ‘*a* mind’, not ‘my mind’.
 The mind looks after the body all right, I need not interfere.
 What needs to be done is beïng done in the normal and natural way.

 You may not be quite conscious of your physiological functions, but when it comes to thoughts and feelings, desires and fears, you become acutely self-conscious.
 To me, these too are largely unconscious.
-I find myself talking to people, or doing things quite correctly and appropriately, without beïng very much conscious of them.
-It looks as if I live my physical, waking life automatically, reäcting spontaneously and accurately.
+I find myself talking to people, or doïng things quite correctly and appropriately, without beïng very much conscious of them.
+It looks as if I live my physical, waking life automatically, reäcting spontaneöusly and accurately.

-**Q:**&ensp;Does this spontaneous response come as a result of realisation or by training?
+**Q:**&ensp;Does this spontaneöus response come as a result of realisation or by training?

 **M:**&ensp;Both.
-Devotion to your goal makes you live a clean and orderly life, given to search for truth and to helping people, and realisation makes noble virtue easy and spontaneous by removing for good the obstacles in the shape of desires and fears and wrong ideas.
+Devotion to your goal makes you live a clean and orderly life, given to search for truth and to helping people, and realisation makes noble virtue easy and spontaneöus by removing for good the obstacles in the shape of desires and fears and wrong ideas.

 **Q:**&ensp;Don’t you have desires and fears any more?